-The PRSUs granted in 2017 are subject to both performance-based and service-based vesting.
-The Company's performance relative to currency neutral adjusted EPS will be measured over a three-year performance period beginning January 1, 2017 and ending December 31, 2019.
+The PRSUs granted in 2018 are subject to both performance-based and service-based vesting.
+The Company's performance relative to currency neutral adjusted EPS will be measured over a three-year performance period beginning January 1, 2018 and ending December 31, 2020.
 The number of shares earned may vary from zero to 200% of the target number of shares underlying the PRSUs depending on the Company's currency neutral adjusted EPS performance during this three-year period.
-A portion of the total award may be "banked" at the end of each interim year based on cumulative currency neutral adjusted EPS achievement during the interim performance period relative to the threshold, target and maximum levels established by the Compensation Committee in January 2017.
+A portion of the total award may be "banked" at the end of each interim year based on cumulative currency neutral adjusted EPS achievement during the interim performance period relative to the threshold, target and maximum levels established by the Compensation Committee in January 2018.
 However, final vesting of the PRSUs will not occur until the end of the three-year performance period and will be subject to continued employment through that date.
 Banked awards cannot be decreased based on performance in subsequent years.
-In addition, banked awards during the first year of the three-year performance period are capped at 50% of the "target" award, and cumulative banked awards after the second year of the three-year performance period are capped at 80% of the "target" award.
-As such, vesting at the "target" level or above can only be achieved if the Company's performance is at or above the three-year target performance goal.
+In addition, banked awards during the first year of the three-year performance period are capped at 50% of the "target" award, and cumulative banked awards after the second year of the three-year performance period are capped at 80% of the "target" award, which equates to 40% of the maximum award.
+As such, vesting above these levels can only be achieved if the Company's performance is at or above the three-year target performance goal.

 The extent to which PRSUs are eligible to vest is determined based on the performance level achieved and are interpolated on a straight line basis for achievement between the threshold, target and maximum performance goals.
 Performance below the threshold performance goal results in no PRSUs being eligible to vest.
-If the Compensation Committee determines that vesting of the PRSUs is accelerated in connection with a change in control prior to the completion of the performance period for the performance metric pursuant to Section 4(a) of the Agreement, the value of the PSUs will vest upon closure and be paid out at the target performance level.
+If the Compensation Committee determines that vesting of the PRSUs is accelerated in connection with a change in control prior to the completion of the performance period for the performance metric pursuant to the terms of the PRSU agreements, the value of the PRSUs will vest upon closure and be paid out at the target performance level.